At a Glance

 ✨Show Your Passion for Linux

 Make sure to express your enthusiasm for Linux and open source technologies during the interview.
-Share any personal projects or experiences that highlight your hands-on skills and troubleshooting abilities with Linux systems.
+Share any personal projects or experiences that demonstrate your hands-on skills and eagerness to learn more about the ecosystem.

 ✨Demonstrate Problem-Solving Skills